 SFCs will work with you to apply for federal financial aid, scholarships and, if necessary, private loans.
 They'll help you crunch the numbers and figure out how to pay for your education in a way that sets you up for financial success after graduation.

-According to the U.S. Department of Education, in the 2012-2013 school year, 89 percent of students at four-year nonprofit private institutions received financial aid.
+According to the U.S. Department of Education, in the 2012-2013 school year, 89% of students at four-year nonprofit private institutions received financial aid.
 Brannan said that SNHU encourages students to look for creative ways to fund their education rather than simply taking out loans right off the bat, whether that means working part-time, applying for scholarships, or spending some time saving up in advance.
 "It's harder [than simply taking out loans], but their future will be brighter when they finish without $60,000 of debt," Brannan said.

 SNHU also provides a number of online resources, such as the Financial Aid Glossary, which defines common terms, and the Net Price Calculator, which you can use to get an idea of what your degree will cost.
 Being unsure about the financial aid process should never be an obstacle to earning your degree.

 SNHU assistance doesn't end when you've figured out how to pay for your degree.
 At any point during your education, you can meet with an SFC to go over additional questions, discuss altering your loans, and/or receive financial counseling.
 You'll be able to plan not just for one term at a time, but for your entire academic career and beyond.

 "We don't just work with new students.
 We work with continuing students too.
 One of the worst experiences is nearing the end of your degree and realizing your money has run out and you can't finish your studies," Brannan said.